 If you want expanded coverage, talk to an agent about extra coverage with a personal articles policy.
 These policies usually offer worldwide coverage for items not otherwise protected on your insurance policies, such as collectibles or fine arts.
 Often these policies will pay to replace the item without deductions or depreciation and apply to losses around the world.

-So, when it comes to covering items not normally covered by insurance it pays to ask questions and look at your options.
+So, when it comes to covering items not normally covered by insurance it pays to ask questions and look at your options when comparing homeowners insurance.

 "Every situation is different," Farley says.